Community

 ARTICLE CONTINUES BELOW AD

-Officers with the state Division of Conservation and Resources Enforcement have stepped up patrol in Lili‘uokalani Park and cited individuals for violating state endangered and threatened species laws, which prohibit the feeding of protected wildlife.
+The state Division of Conservation and Resources Enforcement has stepped up patrol in Lili‘uokalani Park and cited individuals for violating state endangered and threatened species laws, which prohibit the feeding of protected wildlife.
 This includes providing cat food, which nēnē may eat.

 Jordan Lerma, a biologist with Nēnē Research and Conservation, said that although 595 was struck by a car, the regular feeding of the feral cat colony also contributed to his death since the nēnē have been crossing the street to get to the cat food being placed near the Moku Ola and Hilo Hawaiian parking lots.